damounayman/myportfolio/content/posts/Machine Learning.md

 ---
 author: Ayman DAMOUN
-title: Machine learning basics
+title: Machine Learning basics
 date: 2021-03-08
-description: My notes I took while taking Machine Learning taught by Andrew Ng on Coursera.
+description: Notes that I took while taking Machine Learning MOOC taught by Andrew Ng on Coursera.
 math: true
 ---
 In the following post I will present my notes of the course  Machine Learning by Andrew Ng.
 The course can be found at coursera [Link](https://www.coursera.org/learn/machine-learning).
 In addition the material and my assignment solutions are on my github repository [Link](https://www.coursera.org/learn/machine-learning).
+So let's start!
 {{< math.inline >}}
 {{ if or .Page.Params.math .Site.Params.math }}
 <!-- KaTeX -->